How to Identify Dangerous Moles

 6. Edges: Undefined or Irregular.

 If the mole doesn’t have a clearly marked beginning or end, or if its edges aren’t well defined, you should also pay attention.
 It could be a dangerous mole because benign moles are well defined.

 If there has been skin cancer or dangerous moles in your family, it is very important to visit the dermatologist.

 Although they know that moles are not hereditary, by keeping in mind that every family shares the same skin type and susceptibility, you should be careful.

 Keep on top of your family history to avoid surprises.
 Learn more:

 In order to avoid malignant marks from appearing, you can prevent them by using sun block frequently, avoiding exposure to direct UV rays, and avoiding the use of products that can threaten your skin.
 Also, don’t use ultraviolet tanning beds.

-If after reading this article, you find any of these risk factors, see a dermatologist.
+If after reading this article, you find any of these risk factors or any blemished that look like dangerous moles, see a dermatologist.
 Time is a highly important factor for undergoing possible treatment.